-The second year of the programme is the same as MHH52.
-Students take core modules in Microeconomics, Macroeconomics and Econometrics in the first semester.
-In the second semester, students take specialised field modules that may include Microeconomics, International Trade, Labour Economics, Industrial Organisation and Financial Economics.
-The programme also requires students to undertake a research thesis during the summer term.
+The course structure is designed to be stimulating and challenging.
+In the first year, students take core modules in Microeconomics and Econometrics in the first semester and specialised field modules in Advanced Microeconomics and International Trade in the second semester.
+In the second year, students undertake Macroeconomics and further Econometrics in the first semester and additional field modules in areas such as Labour Economics and Industrial Organisation in the second semester.
+The programme also requires students to undertake a research thesis during the summer term of the second year.
 The thesis uses the skills attained from the taught modules and allows students to demonstrate the analytical competencies developed throughout the programme.

 Admissions are assessed on a rolling basis, and you can expect to receive a response within three weeks of submitting your application, as long as it is complete.